-The information in this brochure is current as at 31 March 2018 and has been prepared by Pendal Fund Services Limited (PFSL, Pendal) ABN 13 161249 332, AFSL No 431426.
+The information in this brochure is current as at 30 September 2018 and has been prepared by Pendal Fund Services Limited (PFSL, Pendal) ABN 13 161 249 332, AFSL No 431426.
 Prior to May 2018, Pendal Fund Services Limited was known as BT Investment Management (Fund Services) Limited.
 It is not to be published, or otherwise made available to any person other than the party to whom it is provided.
 PFSL is the responsible entity and issuer of units in the Pendal Concentrated Global Share Fund (Fund) ARSN: 613 608 085.
 A product disclosure statement (PDS) is available for the Fund and can be obtained by calling 1800 813 886 or visiting www.pendalgroup.com.
 You should obtain and consider the PDS before deciding whether to acquire, continue to hold or dispose of units in the Fund.
 An investment in the Fund is subject to investment risk, including possible delays in repayment or withdrawal of proceeds and loss of income and principal invested.
 This brochure is for general information purposes only, should not be relied upon as such.
-It has been prepared without taking into account any recipient's personal objectives, financial situation and needs.
-This information, consider its appropriateness having regard to their, or their clients', individual objectives, financial situation and needs.
+It has been prepared without taking into account any recipient's personal objectives, financial situation or needs.
+Because of this, recipients should, before acting on this information, consider its appropriateness having regard to their, or their clients', individual objectives, financial situation and needs.
 This information is not to be regarded as a securities recommendation.
-The information is brochure may contain material provided by third parties, is given in good faith and has been derived from sources believed to be accurate as at its issue date.
-While such material is published with necessary permission, and while all reasonable care has been taken to ensure that the information.
-This information, the maximum extent permitted by law neither Pendal nor any company in the Pendal Group accepts any responsibility or liability for the accuracy or completeness of this information.
+The information in this brochure may contain material provided by third parties, is given in good faith and has been derived from sources believed to be accurate as at its issue date.
+While such material is published with necessary permission, and while all reasonable care has been taken to ensure that the information in this brochure is complete and correct, to the maximum extent permitted by law neither Pendal nor any company in the Pendal Group accepts any responsibility or liability for the accuracy or completeness of this information.